huggingface/transformers/examples/README.md

 ## Resuming training

-Trainer supports resuming from a checkpoint via `trainer.train(resume_from_checkpoint)`.

-1. If `resume_from_checkpoint` is `True` it will look for the last checkpoint in the value of `output_dir` passed via `TrainingArguments`.
-2. If `resume_from_checkpoint` is a path to a specific checkpoint it will use that saved checkpoint folder to resume the training from.

 You can resume training from a previous checkpoint like this:

 1. Pass `--output_dir previous_output_dir` without `--overwrite_output_dir` to resume training from the latest checkpoint in `output_dir` (what you would use if the training was interrupted, for instance).
 2. Pass `--model_name_or_path path_to_a_specific_checkpoint` to resume training from that checkpoint folder.

+Should you want to turn an example into a notebook where you'd no longer have access to the command line, 🤗 Trainer supports resuming from a checkpoint via `trainer.train(resume_from_checkpoint)`.

+1. If `resume_from_checkpoint` is `True` it will look for the last checkpoint in the value of `output_dir` passed via `TrainingArguments`.
+2. If `resume_from_checkpoint` is a path to a specific checkpoint it will use that saved checkpoint folder to resume the training from.

 ## Distributed training and mixed precision